marla0530/Mine-Sweeper/README.md

 # Mine-Sweeper
-Minesweepers game using the SFML library
+Minesweepers game using the SFML library.